 Through a unique combination of public-oriented monthly Reports released online in lay language, and over two dozen peer-reviewed scientific publications as well, the National Poll on Children’s Health has contributed a wide variety of public perspectives to national discussions and informed reports from the Institute of Medicine, and has also served as a unique shared research platform through which multiple UM faculty have accessed national household samples in which to investigate their research questions.

 CHEAR Unit hosts the 1st Annual Meister Lecture in Child Health Policy.

-CHEAR Unit establishes the National Poll on Children’s Health and publishes 1st report; 100th report expected to be published in 2015.
+CHEAR Unit establishes the National Poll on Children’s Health and publishes 1st report.

 The Pediatric Comprehensive Weight Management Center is launched and collaborates with CHEAR to evaluate program outcomes.

 The only fully comprehensive weight management center for pediatrics in the state of Michigan.